What is a Clubhouse?

 How are people referred to Breakthrough?

 People are referred to Breakthrough through COMCARE, their psychiatrist or other mental health agencies, family doctors, friends, and family.
-Anytime an individual has interest in becoming a member they are welcome to stop by our location anytime we are open to get a tour from a member and an application.
+When an individual has interest in becoming a member, he or she is welcome to stop by our location anytime we are open to get a tour from a member and an application.